-Our priority areas for improvement for 2020 have been identified as:
+Our priority areas for improvement for 2021 have been identified as:

-- Deepening our understanding of Common Ground and worker skills in implementing Common Ground Conversations - Further development of Literacy and Numeracy programs that address gaps in learning for our cohort of young people - Development of the Accredited Transition to Work program and the Ready to Work program incorporating more skill sets, short courses and work experience for young people by employing a fulltime Transition Support Worker. - A focus on Quality Teaching & Learning with a focus on explicit goals for each session on the board and the introduction of Learning Walks in classes. - Developing and rolling out a practice handbook for all staff in consultation with the Network Team. - Start offering Certificate courses in Sports & Recreation, Music and Art. - Creating a healthy and a culture of professionalism for the FLC.
+- Exploring options for the development of a new physical school environment. - Deepening our understanding of Common Ground and worker skills in implementing Common Ground Conversations - Further development of Literacy and Numeracy programs that address gaps in learning for our cohort of young people - Development of the Accredited Transition to Work program and the Ready to Work program incorporating more skill sets, short courses and work experience for young people by employing a fulltime Pathways Project Officer for the Network. - A focus on Quality Teaching & Learning with a focus on explicit goals for each session on the board and the introduction of Learning Walks in classes. - Developing and rolling out a practice handbook for all staff in consultation with the Network Team. - Look at completions in Certificate courses in Sports & Recreation, Music and Art. - The further development of ba healthy culture of professionalism in all aspects of operation.